 A simple and scientific method to write small or large numbers is to express them in some power of 10.
 The distance of the moon from Earth is 384000000 meters.
 This is a large number, it can also be expressed as 3.84×10 8 m.
-This way of expressing the number is scientific notation.
+This way of expressing the number in scientific notation.

 Why we use scientific notation?

-We use as it saves writing down large numbers of zeroes.
+We use it as it saves writing down large numbers of zeroes.